About Our StaffSeventh-day Adventist schools encourage the development of the whole person for this life and the life to come.

 Wendy Robertson has a bachelors degree from Southern Adventist University in Social Work and has worked as a para-professional at OAKS since 2014.
 She is married and has one son at Collegedale Academy and one son at OAKS.
 Wendy and her family enjoy traveling, reading, and biking together.

 5th Grade Teacher

-Mrs. Reynolds was born and raised in California and attended Pacific Union College, where she received her Master’s in Elementary Education.
-Her husband, Edwin, is a professor at Southern Adventist University.
-She has three grown children and two grandchildren.
+Connie Reynolds was born and raised in California and attended Pacific Union College, where she received her Master’s in Elementary Education.
+Her husband, Edwin, recently retired from Southern Adventist University’s department of Religion.
+She has three grown children and four grandchildren.

 Her favorite activities include interacting with children.
 Telling stories about Jesus and Heaven are her favorite topics to share as she encourages children and adults to be better people.
 Another love she holds within her heart is being involved in missionary work both locally and worldwide.
 She enjoys cross-stitch, nature study, and classic country western music.